 The ductless cooling system offers benefits like the ducted system such as the absence of fan noise, and there is no need for an exhaust room.
-Additionally, it also provides convenience in maintenance because it allows the unit to be serviced on site.
+Additionally, it also provides convenience in maintenance because it allows the unit to be serviced on-site.

 However, keep in mind that this system has disadvantages.
 It is more expensive, and the evaporator has to be installed inside the wine room.
-It will take up space on the wall or in your racking.
+It will take up space on the wall or in your rack.